FTSE falls, finding income and delivering dividends

 At a time when finding short-term returns is a challenge, with its long-term thinking, now is the time when JPMorgan Claverhouse comes into its own.
 It has proved itself over the decades.
 While of course investors should be aware that dividends are not guaranteed, and that past performance is not a reliable indicator of current and future results, JPMorgan Claverhouse has returned growing dividends to its shareholders every year since 1963.
 That’s 47 consecutive years.
 Prudent reserve management (as well as strong stock selection) means the trust has built up strong dividend reserves, enabling it deliver sustained returns - even in leaner years.

 With a portfolio focused on the largest companies by market cap listed on the London Stock Exchange, JPMorgan Claverhouse is resolutely British.
-With 84% of its portfolio on the FTSE100, it’s more invested in that large cap index than most competitor funds.
+With 90% of its portfolio in the FTSE100 (as at 30 September 2020), it’s more invested in that large cap index than most competitor funds.
 But in case you’re wondering, ‘isn’t it a risk, in a time of downturn, to be so UK, so FTSE-focused, rather than diversified across a range of markets?’
 Claverhouse fund manager William Meadon explains: “Well, in reality, the UK stock market is the most global of developed market indexes, providing investors with huge international exposure.”
-For example, as at December 31 2019, the UK only accounted for 29% of the FTSE All-Share’s revenue split.
+For example, as at 30 September 2020, the UK only accounted for 26% of the FTSE All-Share’s revenue split.
 “We’re proud that Claverhouse features UK companies with a global footprint,” adds William.
 It is to the benefit of UK investors that huge international conglomerates such as GlaxoSmithKline, AstraZeneca and Rio Tinto are quoted on the UK stock market.

 Short-term gains, long-term thinking